Dear Parents and Carers,

 This week’s planned activities are also on the ILD’S.

-Topic of the month: Summer
+Topic of the month: Halloween/ Autumn

-Topic of the month: Summer
+Topic of the month: Autumn

 In the Sunflower room each Key Person plans and implements their own Key Group activity, but the room works on the same area and aspect to ensure the activity is individual to each Key Group and therefore meets the specific Key Group’s individual needs.